 Before embarking, remove one of the doors and sand off a small area of the finish on the back.
 Do the same to an area at the back of a rail or stile (horizontal or vertical framing member).
 If you find hardwood, proceed to the next step.
 If the doors and drawer fronts are fiberboard, forget about refinishing them with stain.
 The only way you’re going to get the cherry, oak, or birch tones you love so much is by applying a veneer or buying all new doors and drawer fronts.

 If the doors and drawer fronts are made of hardwood, remove them and take off all the hardware.
 In a well-ventilated room (or outdoors), use a paint stripper to remove the existing finish.
 The job is messy and potentially unhealthy, but if you’re careful, it’s better than blowing thousands of dollars on new cabinets.

 Next, apply a sealer (sometimes called a wood conditioner).
-A sealer does just what it says: It seals the surface with a light, thin coating, so that when you apply stain, the color goes on evenly.
-I prefer Zinsser’s Bull’s Eye Seal Coat, an alcohol-based sealer that’s easy to apply and that dries fast.
-Thin to 50-50 before application with denatured alcohol.
-When the sealer dries, lightly rub with 000 steel wool and then clean the surface thoroughly with a tack cloth.
+A sealer does just what it says: It seals the surface with a light, thin coating so that when you apply stain, the color goes on evenly.
+I prefer Zinsser’s Bull’s Eye Seal Coat, an alcohol-based sealer that’s easy to apply and dries fast.
+Before applying it, thin out the sealer to 50-50 concentration with denatured alcohol.
+When the sealer dries, lightly rub with 000 steel wool, then clean the surface thoroughly with a tack cloth.